itsjoshuagraves/digitalgarden/content/bookmarks/index.md

 ---
-title: Links
+title: Bookmarks
 type: docs
+aliases:
+  - /links
 bookTOC: true
-summary: "A list of sites I like."
+summary: "A list of sites I like or find useful."
 ---

 ## Tech